Visual explanations of machine learning model estimating charge states in quantum dots: Preparation of the charge state estimator

-Next, random noise is added to these images.
-Thanks to the binarization in the previous step, the noise can be realized by simply flipping the black and white pixel values at random locations (Fig.~\ref{fig2}(b) step 3).
-We adjust the amount of the noise so that the number of white pixels after this process does not depend on the charge states.
-Without this adjustment, images labeled DD will have more white points than others because there are many charge transition lines and the CNN will be trained to make the state estimation by counting the number of white pixels.
-We adjust the number of white points in an image between 150 and 300, with the noise and the charge transition lines combined.
-Next, a 3*3 Gaussian filter is applied to the images (Fig.~\ref{fig2}(b) step 4).
-We note that the same filter is applied to the experimental data in the preprocessing step.
-After applying the Gaussian filter, the image is again binarized by adaptive thresholding, as shown in Fig.~\ref{fig2}(b) step 5.
+To adapt to noisy experimental data, random noise is added to these images.
+Due to binarization in the previous step, noise can be realized by simply flipping the black and white pixel values at random locations (Fig.~\ref{fig1}(a) step 3).
+We adjust the amount of noise such that the number of white pixels after this process does not depend on the charge states.
+Images labeled DD will have more white points than others without this adjustment because there are many charge transition lines, and the CNN will be trained to estimate the state by counting the number of white pixels.
+We adjust the number of white points in an image between 30 and 110, combining the noise and the charge transition lines.
+Next, a $3\times3$ Gaussian filter is applied to the images (Fig.~\ref{fig1}(a) step 4).
+The same filter is applied to the experimental data in the pre-processing step.
+After applying the Gaussian filter, the image is again binarized by adaptive thresholding, as shown in Fig.~\ref{fig1}(a) step 5.